Friday, November 8

 Music to Life is a national nonprofit founded by Noel Paul Stookey and his daughter, Liz Stookey Sunde, to build activism through music.
 MTL seeks to revitalize music to meet the challenges of the modern world and revolutionize the role activist artists can play in accelerating social change.

-Proceeds from this performance directly underwrite Music to Life’s work in the Upper Valley to facilitate creative partnerships among service providers, musicians, and homeless/at-risk youth.
+Proceeds from this performance directly underwrite Music to Life’s work in the Upper Valley and Northern New England to launch Musicians as Mentors–a program that helps musicians and advocates develop creative programs for homeless and at-risk youth in our rural communities.